grokking-vietnam/workshop/be002/practice.md

 ## Objectives of this session
 - Understand key concepts and core architect of Cassandra
-- Save time learning how to use Cassandra
+- Know how to use Cassandra to solve simple use cases.

 ## Setup Environment